ccraciun/git-blame-bob/README.md

 [in the source](https://github.com/JacobEvelyn/git-self-blame/blob/master/git-self-blame)!

 ## Who are you?
 I'm just a guy who had an idea and stole the code from Jacob.
-In his words:
+In Jacob's words:
 > I do a lot of [humor writing](https://medium.com/@jacobevelyn) and
 > [tech writing](https://medium.freecodecamp.org/@jacobevelyn) and
 > [code writing](https://github.com/JacobEvelyn), and you can blame me for all